 - Self-parking for day guests is $12 for the first hour and $5 for every half hour after, up to $37

 - Parking validation may be available for a minimum purchase in some areas, based on availability.
-Generally if you spend $50 on merchandise or $35 on dining, your parking will be validated for 2.5 hours.
-This can change when it’s busier, so it’s always best to check first of you plan to do this.
+Generally, if you spend $50 on merchandise or $35 on dining, your parking will be validated for 2.5 hours.
+This can change when it’s busier, so it’s always best to check first

 Hopefully, this post has shown you how you can enjoy Aulani for a day.
 And that you don’t have to be a resort guest to take advantage of some of the things the resort has to offer.
 Have you ever been to Aulani for a day trip?